 What do we do?

-We do this by establishing partnerships and alliances to develop, evaluate and share Agile practice, and by developing free and commercial products for our partners to take to market.
-As the direct descendent of the DSDM Consortium, we hold the IP for DSDM and its associated concept and products, while encouraging an agnostic and client-centred approach to the use of Agile methods and frameworks.
+We work with partners and alliances to promote Agile practices, and to develop, curate and share Agile resources with the wider world.
+The direct descendent of the DSDM Consortium, we encourage an agnostic and client-centred approach to the use of Agile methods and frameworks.

 What is Agile?

 The Agile approach is an alternative way of working to traditional methods which has customer involvement at its heart, and has transformed the way teams deliver projects: putting quality, efficiency and regular early delivery of business value first.